jamesread/EMEA-SA2-Training/configFlannel.md

 valid_lft forever preferred_lft forever
 ```

-Do not move forward until all three nodes have the docker and flannel interfaces on the same subnet.
+Do not move forward until all three nodes have the docker and flannel
+interfaces on the same subnet.

 At this point the flannel cluster is set up and we can test it.
-We have etcd running on the master node and flannel / Docker running on minion{1,2} minions.
-Next steps are for testing cross-host container communication which will confirm that Docker and flannel are configured properly.
+We have etcd
+running on the master node and flannel / Docker running on minion{1,2} minions.
+Next steps are for testing cross-host container communication which will
+confirm that Docker and flannel are configured properly.

-##Test the flannel configuration
+## Test the flannel configuration

-From each minion, pull a Docker image for testing.
-In our case, we will use fedora:20.
+In this section we are going to spawn a container on two different hosts, and
+ping between the containers using the flannel network.
+Unfortunately the rhel7
+container image does not include `ifconfig` or `ip` to easily find the IP
+address of a container, but the **fedora:20** image and **rhel6:latest* do have these
+commands.
+Lets spawn one of each container.

 * Issue the following on minion1.

 ```
-# docker run -it fedora:20 bash
+# docker run -it **rhel6**:latest bash
 ```

 * This will place you inside the container.
 Check the IP address.

 ```
 # ip a l eth0
 5: eth0:  mtu 1450 qdisc noqueue state UP group default link/ether 02:42:0a:00:51:02 brd ff:ff:ff:ff:ff:ff
-inet 18.0.81.2/24 scope global eth0
+inet 10.99.25.2/24 scope global eth0
 valid_lft forever preferred_lft forever
 inet6 fe80::42:aff:fe00:5102/64 scope link
 valid_lft forever preferred_lft forever
 ```

 You can see here that the IP address is on the flannel network.

 * Issue the following commands on minion2:

 ```
-# docker run -it fedora:20 bash
+# docker run -it **fedora**:latest bash

 # ip a l eth0
 5: eth0:  mtu 1450 qdisc noqueue state UP group default link/ether 02:42:0a:00:45:02 brd ff:ff:ff:ff:ff:ff
-inet 18.0.69.2/24 scope global eth0
+inet 10.99.30.2/24 scope global eth0
 valid_lft forever preferred_lft forever
 inet6 fe80::42:aff:fe00:4502/64 scope link
 valid_lft forever preferred_lft forever
 ```

 * Now, from the container running on minion2, ping the container running on minion1:

 ```
-# ping 18.0.81.2
+# ping 10.99.25.2
-PING 18.0.81.2 (18.0.81.2) 56(84) bytes of data.
+PING 10.99.25.2 (18.0.81.2) 56(84) bytes of data.
-64 bytes from 18.0.81.2: icmp_seq=2 ttl=62 time=2.93 ms
+64 bytes from 10.99.25.2: icmp_seq=2 ttl=62 time=2.93 ms
-64 bytes from 18.0.81.2: icmp_seq=3 ttl=62 time=0.376 ms
+64 bytes from 10.99.25.2: icmp_seq=3 ttl=62 time=0.376 ms
-64 bytes from 18.0.81.2: icmp_seq=4 ttl=62 time=0.306 ms
+64 bytes from 10.99.25.2: icmp_seq=4 ttl=62 time=0.306 ms
 ```

-* You should have received a reply.
-That is it. flannel is set up on the two minions and you have cross host communication.
-Etcd is set up on the master node.
+You should have received a reply.
+That is it. flannel is set up on the two
+minions and you have cross host communication. `etcd` is set up on the master
+node.
+Do not move forward until you can ping from container to container on
+different hosts.

 Next step is to overlay the cluster with kubernetes.

-Do not move forward until you can ping from container to container on different hosts.

 Exit the containers on each node when finished.

 ##**Troubleshooting**